salman0016/Big-cats/README.md

 • Big cats can be classified into Tiger, Jaguar and Cheetah based on the image annotation we give in roboflow.

-• Cats detection sometimes become difficult as face or body are covered up by grass,tress and rock thereby making big cats detection difficult.
+• Cats detection sometimes become difficult as face or body are covered up by grass, trees and rock thereby making big cats detection difficult.
 However, training in Roboflow has allowed us to crop images and change the contrast of certain images to match the time of day for better recognition by the model.

 • Neural networks and machine learning have been used for these tasks and have obtained good results.